SwapChef

 Show ratios in:

-Use Butter when you need it for any margarine recipe, baking, biscuits.
-Use Cocoa Butter when you need it for baking, candy coating, chocolate making.
+Butter is listed for any margarine recipe, baking, biscuits and cookies.
+Cocoa Butter is listed for baking, candy coating, chocolate making and fat bombs.

 🧈